kjolley/BIGSdb_documentation/curate_submissions.rst

 ======================
 You can add a message to the submitter by entering it in the message box and clicking 'Add message'.
-Once sequences have all been either assigned or rejected, the 'Close submission button' will be displayed.
+Once sequences have all been either assigned or rejected, the 'Close submission' button will be displayed.
 Click this to close the submission.
 The submitter will be notified of their submission status.

 .. image:: /images/curate_submissions/curate_submissions16.png